Free Wake-Up Call!

 What first got you focused on sustainability?

 I grew up in a family concerned and active around social justice issues then I went travelling in my late teens.
 Living in India, being exposed to local sustainability movements with their roots in Gandhism really opened my eyes to what sustainability could mean.
 That experience led me to explore sustainability on a deeper level ... developing coherence between one's actions and the way we are being.
 Sustainability is not just about our actions and our choices but also about our state of mind.
 If we are peaceful within, all our actions will be more powerful because of the space they come from.
+What is the sustainable choice you have recently made of which you are most proud?

 Shifting my bank account, super funds and investments to ethical / sustainable investments.
+What is the sustainable choice that you are struggling to make?

 Reducing my air travel.
 Most of my work is in Asia.
 Although I offset, I have much guilt about that.
 It is something I am trying to change by developing more work closer to home.